core-wg/oscore/draft-ietf-core-object-security.md

 In order to prevent cryptanalysis when the same plaintext is repeatedly encrypted by many different users with distinct keys, the nonce is formed by mixing the sequence number with a secret per-context initialization vector (Common IV) derived along with the keys (see Section 3.1 of {{RFC8152}}), and by using a Master Salt in the key derivation (see {{MF00}} for an overview).
 The Master Secret, Sender Key, Recipient Key, and Common IV must be secret, the rest of the parameters may be public.
 The Master Secret must have a good amount of randomness (see {{master-secret}}).

-Note that by construction of HKDF, using the default value for Master Salt produces the same result as the Master Salt set to a byte string of zeros of a certain length (see Section 2.2 of {{RFC5869}}), so those are considered the same value of the Master Salt.

 ## Message Segmentation